jigx-com/jigx-docs/docs/Building Apps with Jigx/Data/Data Providers/Salesforce/Using the Salesforce provider.md

 updatedAt: Fri Nov 24 2023 11:51:32 GMT+0000 (Coordinated Universal Time)
 ---

 When working with the Salesforce provider, it is helpful to know how to reference more than one Salesforce object at a time, filter the columns you require, join data from different objects, and use it in a jig.
-Below are code examples of each.&#x20;
+Below are code examples of each.

 ## Using IntelliSense